Manufacturing engineering internships and placement years

 If an employer runs an engineering graduate scheme, it’s likely that it will also offer summer internships and/or placement years.
 This is because engineering employers are increasingly using these work experience programmes to help them find their future graduates.

 The large engineering employers start recruiting work experience students from September each year.
 Take a look at our list of employers that offer engineering internships and industrial placements to see who you’d like to apply to.
-See the job posts below to find out who is currently advertising internship and placement year opportunities.
+See the job posts on this page to find out who is currently advertising internship and placement year opportunities.

 Smaller employers may not widely advertise work experience opportunities, but that doesn’t mean they can’t offer you any.
 Ask your university careers service, lecturers or placement officer if they know of any local engineering companies who may be able to help.
 You can also search for local employers yourself and ask if they’d be happy for you to complete some work experience with them, which is called applying speculatively.
 Use our advice on unadvertised internships and speculative applications to guide you.